gyumin-lee68/gyumin-lee68.github.io/content/talks/kss_conf_24/index.md

   postcode: '34141'
   country: Republic of Korea

-summary: Extending permutation-free kernel two-sample test into the semi-supervised setting with asymptotic properties under the null and alternative hypotheses.
+summary: My independent research which extends the permutation-free kernel two-sample test into the semi-supervised setting.

 abstract: |
   In recent years, significant advancements in statistics and machine learning have led to the development of semi-supervised methodologies that leverage both labeled and unlabeled data.
 One prominent area of interest within this domain is statistical inference, such as the two-sample test.